sanlocoz/LandClassifier/README.md

 - Water only reflects visible light range and the value is significantly lower than other two land use (soil and vegetation)
 - Vegetation has a jump in the reflectance from RED (visible light) to NIR (near infrared).
 It is because visible blue and red light is used in photosynthesis.
 Meanwhile near infrared is significantly reflected because it is not used in the process of photosynthesis.
-- Soil reflectance increases slightly from
+- Soil reflectance increases slightly from visible light range to near infrared light.
+The reflectance is also dependent on type of the soil itself, moisture content and the mineral it is composed of.

 `Water, NIR <= 0.1 and RED <= 0.1` <br>
 `Vegetation, 0.3 <= NIR <= 0.8 and RED <= 0.1` <br>